microsoft/vscode-docs/docs/languages/java.md

 [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) is a lightweight Java Debugger based on [Java Debug Server](https://github.com/Microsoft/java-debug).
 It works with [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) to allow users debugging Java code using Visual Studio Code.

-Starting a debugging session is easy, with just a click on the `Run|Debug` button available at the CodeLens of your `main()` function, or simply hit `kb(workbench.action.debug.start)`.
+Starting a debugging session is easy, click on the **Run|Debug** button available at the CodeLens of your `main()` function, or press `kb(workbench.action.debug.start)`.
 The debugger will automatically generate the proper configuration for you.

 ![Resolving Main Class](images/java/resolve-main.gif)